ros2/rmw_fastrtps/design/service-discovery.md

 where `responseGUID:` is a string literal and `<GUID>` is the char string form of the GUID of the related endpoint, as formatted by `operator<<`.

-Using `properties` instead of `USER_DATA` would be preferable in this case, but unfortunately `properties` are not available at publisher/subscriber level on Fast DDS at this moment.
+Using `properties` instead of `USER_DATA` would be preferable in this case, but unfortunately `properties` are not available at publisher/subscriber level on Fast DDS 2.0.1.

 ## Class diagram ##